godotengine/godot-docs/community/contributing/pr_workflow.rst

 codebase from one functional state to another functional state, without having intermediate commits fixing up bugs in your own code or style issues.
-Most of the time, we will prefer a single commit in a given PR (unless there's a good reason to keep the changes separate), so instead of authoring a new commit, considering using ``git commit --amend`` to amend the previous commit with your fixes.
+Most of the time, we will prefer a single commit in a given PR (unless there's a good reason to keep the changes separate).
+Instead of authoring a new commit, consider using ``git commit --amend`` to amend the previous commit with your fixes.
 The above example would then become:

 ::